DreamRF/mm-wave-DreamHat-radar/README.md

 5. Data gathering and storage;
 6. Offline processing.

-1 to 4, above, are real-time plots at c.
+1 to 4, above, produce real-time plots at c.
 5-10 Hz refresh rate.

 This is more than enough to get you started and on the way to creating your own unique 60 GHz radar project!